kerrambit/InterStellar-Pong/README.md

   - Fixed: Issue with game crashing after the user runs the game for the first time and chooses to play without creating player (error log: "[ERROR] - [Application Error]: file with data was not found.").
   - Description: The game was crashing due to the fact, that program tried to update data in players.data file, however, such a file did not exist at the moment.
 - **v1.2.0**
   - Fixed: Game crashed if the name of player was an empty string.
-   - Description: Empty string led to segfault when program tried to read and write into the player's file.
+  - Description: Empty string led to segfault when program tried to read and write from/into the player's file.

   - Fixed: Unsafe handling of long terminal inputs and hard limit on player's name.
 There were set hard limits on player's name length (max is 14 characters) and terminal input (512 characters).
   - Description: The problem happens when a long string is used as a player's name.
-In after game page, there occurs an error ("Process terminating with default action of signal 2 (SIGINT)") regarding the IO writes to the terminal window.
+In after game page, an error occurs ("Process terminating with default action of signal 2 (SIGINT)") regarding the IO writes to the terminal window.

+  - Fixed: Level up during the game will cause all your material to be displayed as "collected".
+  - Description: The error occurs when a level update subtracts a given number of resources from the player.
+Then there is a discrepancy in the stats collected during the game.
+The bug has been fixed in that if a player is subtracted a given amount of resources, this amount is also subtracted from the player's pre-game pointer, which is then used to calculate the stats.

 ## Version History
 - **v1.1.0-beta**